mdellavo/athanor/README.txt

 1.2.1 Class Methods and Attributes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+* .__tablename__
+  + Description
+    Table name is automatically computed unless overriden as the
+    plural of the words_with_underscores version of the class name.
+    Override if the magic falls on it's face.
+  + Example
+    FooBar -> foo_bars

 * .objects
   + Description
     The .objects attribute is query of all objects in the collection